What does an Addiction Counselor in District Of Columbia do? What is Their Job Role?

 The first is, the CAC I—a certification that requires an associate’s degree at a minimum.
 The second, the CAC II, requires a bachelor’s degree.

 Across the country, the median salary for drug and alcohol counselors tends to hover around $39,000 and, according to the BLS, a 22% rise in employment is predicted between 2014 and 2024.
-In Washington DC, counselors can expect to earn between $35,000 and $70,000 per year.
+In Washington DC, addiction counselors can expect to earn between $35,000 and $70,000 per year.

-Counselors can expect to work for healthcare agencies, the government, or in treatment centers for those in recovery.
+Addiction counselors can expect to work for healthcare agencies, the government, or in treatment centers for those in recovery.
 That said, the NAADAC and other nationally recognized organizations offer supplemental advanced certifications for those who wish to earn more or pursue a more specialized field.

 The minimum educational requirements you’ll need to become a drug counselor in Washington, DC is an associate’s degree.
 After completing the educational requirement, individuals will need to complete a series board-approved coursework, plus 500 hours of practice under supervision, and receive a passing score on two separate exams (more on that later).